jmswaney/thesis/source/13_chapter_4.md

 ### Development of the protocol

-In order to analyze large-scale volumetric images acquired using LSFM, research labs typically create their own image processing pipelines 4,8–10.
+In order to analyze large-scale volumetric images acquired using LSFM, research labs typically create their own image processing pipelines [@Amat2015;
+@Stegmaier2016; @Vogelstein2018].
 These image processing pipelines are designed to solve specific problems in applying LSFM to the study of complex biological systems.
-Real-time cell tracking systems  have been reported to study the dynamics of embryogenesis in *D. melanogaster* 8,9.
+Real-time cell tracking systems  have been reported to study the dynamics of embryogenesis in *D. melanogaster*.
 The cell tracking pipeline relies on optimized CUDA programming to  achieve real-time performance.
 Several computational pipelines geared toward processing time-lapse images of *D. melanogaster* assume that each time point  image is smaller than the amount of available memory.
 In contrast, LSFM of whole mammalian organs often generates individual volumetric images that are larger than the amount of available memory.

-Recently, LSFM images of a whole mouse brain have been used to create a single-cell mouse brain  atlas 4.
+Recently, LSFM images of a whole mouse brain have been used to create a single-cell mouse brain atlas (Murakami et al. 2018).
 The pipeline consisted of a heterogeneous mix of  MATLAB, Python, and C++ software as well as expensive computer hardware, including a dedicated image processing server equipped with four NVIDIA graphics processing units (GPU).
 In order to handle individual volumetric images that are larger than the amount of available memory, images were processed slice-by-slice for cell detection and rescaled to a manageable size for atlas alignment.
 Although computationally impressive, such tools often require a  great deal of programming expertise or access to proprietary software.
 As a result, the current large-scale image processing pipelines may be inaccessible to non-experts, and there is a need for large-scale image processing tools for researchers focused on biological questions rather than computational challenges.

 The protocols presented here are designed to be easy to setup and applicable to users without much experience in setting up complex development environments.